ericelliott/rfx/README.md

 ## Status - Developer Preview

+You've arrived while the band was doing the sound check.
+Score!
+Free backstage passes!

 `rfx` is not fully implemented, yet.
-We still have to write an rtype parser.
 However, feel free to experiment with `React.PropTypes` or regular predicate functions.
 What's a predicate function, you ask?
 Give it some arguments, and get back a `true` or `false` value indicating whether or not the arguments passed the test.

 Here's the [Rtype signature](https://github.com/ericelliott/rtype#rtype) for the predicate function:

 ```js
 (...args?: any): boolean
 ```

+Roadmap:
+* [x] Predicate function support
+* [ ] Make composable
+* [ ] Add rtype builtins
+* [ ] Add rtype string support

 ## Getting Started